NyTekCFW/OpenMLX/README.md

 ## Introduction:

-OpenMLX is an extension of the minilibx graphics library that let you set up  more faster.
+OpenMLX is an extension of the minilibx graphics library that let you setup  more faster.

 ### Why the name OpenMLX?
 Because some graphics features come from OpenGL or be inspired from this and this extension work only with minilibx.